I’m using the following equipment in my shack:

 It’s a rather small rig, but it suits my needs.
-It has a basic antenna tuner (matches 3:1) which is more than adequate as I use resonant antenna’s (EFHW for 80-40-20 and a vertical for 40-20-17-15-12-10-6).
+It has a basic antenna tuner (matches 3:1) which is more than adequate.
 It has a built-in keyer and voice parrot.
 Thermal design is very good (lump ‘o metal) and the fan only spins on TX.
-Works great for digimodes as well due to the fact that it has a 1ppm TCXO.
-It can provice up to 100W out – but my license covers only up to 50W.
+Works great for digital modes as well due to the fact that it has a 1ppm TCXO.
+It can provide up to 100W out.
 More than adequate.

 I’ve recently modified it with a G4HUP High Impedance buffer board, feeding the unmodified antenna signal to an SDRPlay RSP1.
 It gives me a waterfall display of the entire band; and I can control the transceiver via SDR-Console V3 via CAT.
 Pretty nifty!

 The built-in DSP is doing it’s action in the IF stage, not in the last LF stage and does a pretty good job.
 The fact that I have a second RX now via SDR-Console V3 does help in some situations, as the filtering is on another level when done via SDR.

 I was gifted this TRX by Yves, ON4BNC, who had no use for it anymore (many many thanks!) and it needed some fixing.
 Mainly the device had an issue with the squelch, needed a good cleaning and alignment.